INVESTING IS A LIFELONG JOURNEY

 It’s begins with your first savings account and—if all goes according to plan—ends with a comfortable retirement.
 Along the way, you’ll have different priorities and your investment strategies should reflect that.
 But one thing’s for sure: the earlier you start saving and investing, the better off you’ll be in the long run.

-With that in mind, it’s important to develop good saving habits from the get-go.
-That means making regular deposits to your savings account and then investing that money wisely.
+With that in mind, it’s important to develop good saving habits early on.
+This means making regular deposits to your savings account and then investing that money wisely.
 How you invest should depend on three main variables: your age, risk tolerance and priorities.

 Generally, the older your get, the less risks you’re going to want to take with your investments.
 The reason is: if you lose some money in a risky investment when you’re young, you have time to rebound and make that money back.
 But when you’re older, you often don’t have the option to start over and earn more money.

 During this phase, it can be hard to save because you’re just starting out.
-You likely aren’t earning a whole lot of money, and there will be some expenses that can eat away at your savings.
-That said, you should still make an effort and stow away what you can.
+You likely aren’t earning a whole lot of money, and there will be expenses that can chip away at your savings.
+Regardless, you should still make an effort and save what you can.

-Next you want to focus on paying down any debts.
-Many of you will have student loans during this period.
-That’s perfectly fine—you can look at your education as an investment in yourself.
-But you should try and pay it down as soon as possible.
-Remember, the more you pay towards the principle, the less you’ll pay in interest over time.
+Next you want to focus on paying down any debts, whether it be student loan, credit card debt or other loans.
+Try topay off the debts as quickly as possible.
+And remember, the more you pay towards the principle, the less you’ll pay in interest over time.

 Finally, if you have any money left over, it’s time to start your retirement fund.
 Like we said, the earlier you start investing, the better.

 BUILDING A LIFE (AGES 26-35) – HIGH RISK TOLERANCE